How Much Should My Child Be Eating?

 * 125ml (½ cup) 100% fruit juice

 * 30g dried fruit e.g. 4 apricot halves, 1½ tablespoons sultanas

 |* 250 ml (1 cup) milk – fresh, UHT long life or reconstituted dried

 * 200 g (3/4 cup or 1 small carton) of yoghurt

 * 40g (2 slices or 4×3×2cm piece) hard cheese e.g. cheddar

 * A cup of calcium-fortified soy or rice milk

 * ½ cup pink salmon with bones

-* 1/3rd of a cup cooked (dried) beans, lentils, chick peas, split peas or canned beans
+* 1 cup (170g) cooked dried beans, lentils, chickpeas, split peas, or canned beans

-Blank meal assessment chart (child) – 1 day
+Blank meal assessment form (child) – 1 day